Verse-by-Verse Study

 Encouraged in Heart

-Their hearts know, something they understand deep inside them.
-They have been blessed by God.
+The heart of the Colossians knows something they understand deep inside them.
+They have been blessed by God, their hearers are encouraged.
 They are not fearful, but they “stand firm in the Lord” (Phil 4:1).
 They have personally tasted the Lord and know “that He is good and his love endures forever; his faithfulness continues through all generations” (Ps 100:5).

 Encouraged and Strengthened in Heart